Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 Causes of MTSS

-MTSS can arise from several interrelated factors:
+MTSS can develop due to multiple interrelated factors:

 Common Symptoms

-Pain during or after running/jumping activities
+Pain during or after running, jumping, or high-impact activities

 Rehabilitation Plan: Restore, Rebuild, Prevent